helpll/helplinedustry/README.md

 ***Ithkuilia:***
-im thinking of making each turret and unit require its specific parts (from what i'll call "the part maker")
+im thinking of making each turret and unit (type) require its specific parts (from what i'll call "the part maker")
 ^^ also this'll maybe resolve the issue that the other guy had ^^
 finish quijada
 balance new turrets